-Increased tyre prices have already been forecast by some, with the Chinese market apparently having already replenished their supply of tyres — with stock to spare.
+Increased tyre prices have already been forecast, with the Chinese market apparently having already replenished their supply of tyres — with stock to spare.
 A tyre shortage in China is a particularly big deal, given that it’s unsurprisingly the biggest consumer of rubber on the planet.

 In 2020 some five million tonnes of natural rubber was used by consumers in China, compared to just over one tonne in India and the UK/Europe, respectively.
 The United States, meanwhile, sucked up just under one tonne of the raw material in 2020.